cyfronet-fid/mgmt/git_procedures.md

 1. Open your favorite IDE and resolve conflicts.
 Do not commit.
 In RubyMine you simply select a project, right click on it and go to `Git>Resolve Conflicts`
 1. Finish rebase by typing `git rebase --continue`
-1. Force push your new branch with the beutifully squashed commit `git push -f`
+1. Force push your new branch with the beutifully squashed commit `git push --force-with-lease `
 1. Congratulations!
 As soon as the Travis-CI build finishes the build yo are ready to merge by clicking `Rebase and merge` in GitHub

+##### Useful information

+1. Shorthand for rabase in merge base
+> git rebase -i \`git merge-base master HEAD\`
+2. Aborting rebase
+> git rebase --abort